Chapter 4. Menu Bar

 Local Macro Creation

-Locally defined macro modules may be used in complex networks to encapsulate sub-networks as independent functional units with a defined interface to other network components.
-This way they carry out an application-specific function which would not be of use for any other application.
-Therefore they are not added to the common MeVisLab module database, i.e. they are not declared in a .def file.
+Locally defined macro modules can be used in complex networks to encapsulate subnetworks as independent functional units with a defined interface to other network components.
+In this way, they perform an application-specific function that would not be useful for other applications.
+Therefore, they are not added to the common MeVisLab module database, meaning they are not declared in a .def file.

 The following items are created: